 I`m going to tell you about 3 different ways that ancient people used to spread the news, but one of them is not true.
 Which do you think it is?

-- Pigeons are small and simple birds but have been used to carry messages for centuries.
-The news of Napolean`s defeat was taken to England by a pigeon.
+1. Pigeons are small and simple birds but have been used to carry messages for centuries.
+The news of Napolean Bonaparte’s defeat was taken to England by a pigeon.

-- In the Amazon regions , the forests are dense and make communication difficult.
-Indian tribes created a system of sending logs (large pieces of wood from trees) with special markings to tell other tribes down the river what was going on.
+2. In the Amazon region, the forests are dense and make communication difficult.
+Indian tribes created a system of sending logs, which are large pieces of wood from trees, with special markings to tell other tribes down the river what was going on.

 The answer will be at the end of this podcast